APA reference list

 If there is no year, see no year for details.

-Some magazine and newspaper articles also include a date here:
+Some magazine, journal, and newspaper articles also include a date (or sometimes a season) here:

 Howe, J. (2007, November 16).
 Manawatu worth $8.1b.
 Manawatu Standard, p.
 1.

 Months and dates should always appear after the year of publication.
 In the in-text citation, however, only the year is given.
 With a website, provide the most specific date available.
 If a last updated date is available for the specific page being cited, then use this in the reference list.
 In an in-text citation, however, only give the year.
-Note: a last reviewed date implies the web page content has not been changed or updated so use the original date given.
+Note: a last reviewed date implies the web page content has simply been reviewed and not changed or updated so use the original date given, or the last updated date if available.

 Sometimes there is more than one reference with the same author and the same year.
 In these cases, a letter is added after the year to differentiate the entries.
 See entries with identical authors and years of publication for details.